 In Catching Fire, Katniss, Peeta and Finnick during the Quarter Quell.

-Frequently used in Time Riders, particularly in the second book, which takes a survival horror edge with the enemy being a pack of highly intelligent predatory dinosaurs.
-Justified, in that while Becks is a robot and doesn't really have blind spots, not having to worry about her back allows her better computation for what's in front of her.
-Also, in the finale, She covers the backs of the hero Liam and the remaining castaways so they can reach the time portal in more of a 'Save yourself, I'll hold them back' gesture - Becks is not only physically tougher and faster than the children, but she also believes herself expendable.
+Frequently used in Time Riders, particularly in Day of the Predator, which takes a survival horror edge with the enemy being a pack of highly intelligent predatory dinosaurs.
+Justified, in that Becks is a robot and doesn't really have blind spots, so not having to worry about her back allows her better computation for what's in front of her.
+Also, in the finale of the book, she covers the backs Liam and the remaining castaways so they can reach the time portal in more of a 'Save yourself, I'll hold them back' gesture - Becks is not only physically tougher and faster than the children, but she also believes herself expendable.

 In Andromeda, Dylan Hunt and Rommy made a career out of this.
 Harper and Tyr Anazazi did this, too, when fighting the Magog together, but they were overwhelmed.

 In Game of Thrones there is a three-way version with Jorah, Daario and Grey Worm in Yunkai.

 In Stargate Atlantis, Ford and Ronon end up doing this briefly when they're surrounded in a Wraith hive ship before being overwhelmed.
 In the alternate future where Sheppard disappeared, Ronon and Todd the Wraith, of all people, did this in their last stand in one of Michael's labs.
 After they killed all the hybrids, they came within a hairsbreadth of killing each other.
 At the end, Ronon detonates a C4 planted on the computer core behind them, killing them both and all of the hybrids.

 Ronon (sword at Todd's throat): Sorry, force of habit.